DoTheEvo/selfhosted-apps-docker/README.md

 For sending emails free sendgrid account is used, which provides 100 free emails a day.

-The configuration in `.env` files is almost universal, `apikey` is really username.
+The configuration in `.env` files is almost universal, `apikey` is really the username, not some placeholder.
-Only the password changes as it is one of yours accounts apikey value.
+Only the password changes, which you generate in apikey section on SendGrid website.

 ---